A421 road: Route

-The road begins at the A1, just south of St Neots (and the junction with the A428 from Cambridge), at the Black Cat roundabout.
+As of 2025, the road begins as a grade-separated dual carriageway at the A1, just south of St Neots (and the junction with the A428 from Cambridge).
 The road bypasses both Great Barford and Bedford to the south to reach the M1 at junction 13.
-From there, it swings up through the southern part of Milton Keynes, doubling as the local grid road H8 Standing Way.
+From there (rather than continue due west to the M40 south of Oxford as in the rejected Oxford Cambridge Expressway proposal) it swings north up through the southern part of Milton Keynes.
+Although it remains a dual carriageway, it encounters 16 roundabouts as it intersects the Milton Keynes grid road system (of which it is part).
 During this time it crosses the A5 (and connects to it via a short spur which is part of the V6 Grafton Street).

-Continuing westwards, as the route approaches Buckingham the road passes close by to the 14th century Thornborough Bridge, the only surviving mediaeval bridge in Buckinghamshire which was bypassed by the new bridge in 1974.
-Close to here, it then forms the Buckingham by-pass before joining the A43 (Northampton – M40 junction 10) near Brackley.
+Continuing westwards now as a rural single carriageway, as the route approaches Buckingham it passes close by to the 14th century Thornborough Bridge, the only surviving mediaeval bridge in Buckinghamshire (bypassed by a new bridge in 1974).
+Close to here, it then forms the Buckingham by-pass, then a short section tof dual carriageway bypassing Tingewick, before joining the A43 (Northampton – M40 junction 10) near Brackley.
 (On crossing the A43, the route due westward becomes the B4031 through Croughton, Aynho and Deddington to join the A361 to Chipping Norton).

-The section from the A1 to the M1 is dual carriageway and fully grade-separated, with the section between Bedford and the M1 completed in December 2010, winning the British Construction Industry Award in 2011.